-After living in Micronesia for about a year, we came back to the US.
-By that point, the pickguard on my guitar had almost completely slid off.
-I had to take it off the rest of the way and then glue it back on, as well as make some significant adjustments with the truss rod.
-That said, I'm happy to report that the guitar still works perfectly fine, and it has probably traveled more miles than a lot of people.
+By the time I left Micronesia, the pickguard on my guitar had almost completely slid off.
+Upon returning to the US, I had to take it off the rest of the way and then glue it back on, as well as make some significant adjustments with the truss rod.
+That said, I'm happy to report that the guitar still works perfectly fine.
+It is adventure-seasoned and well-traveled.

-I have officially designated it to be my adventure guitar.
 I still use a capo quite a bit in my songwriting, too.

 I guess if there's a point to any of this, it's that when I changed how I approached the instrument in order to adapt to this different environment, I came up with a bunch of stuff that sounded cool to me, which later became songs.